DEFRA/software-development-standards/docs/standards/continuous_integration.md

 This includes vulnerabilities in GitHub actions themselves.

-> Note: there is a bug in the GitHub UI where the `ecosystem` tab incorrectly filters GitHub Actions as `ecosystem:"GitHub Actions"` instead of the correct `ecosystem:actions`.

 Teams must resolve any open security alerts in their repositories.

 ### Maintainability and test coverage